erykmol/SpaceX-platform-app/README.md

 ## Getting started

 You will need an IOS device on which the app will be launched, and a Mac or Macbook with an Xcode installed that supports Swift 5 to be able to build the app.
-Also, because the app has a pods dependecy installed, you will want to open the project using Scanner.xcworkspace.
+Also, because the app has a pods dependecy installed, you will want to open the project using SpaceX_platform.xcodeproj.

 ## Demo
 ![SpaceX platform app Demo](demo/SpaceX-app-demo.gif)